thecdil/gayrodeo-coding/content/1-code.md

 # Code Your Transcript

+At this point, you should have a transcript that looks like this:

+[screenshot of field names and cells below]

+With four columns labeled `timestamp`, `speaker`, `words`, and `tags`

+So now it's time to start coding!

-Read through your transcript and code cells by entering words from our controlled vocabulary into the "tags" column, right next to the cell you want those tags to describe.
+Read through your transcript and tag cells with the preapproved tags in the table below.
+These tags should be entered into the "tags" column, right next to the `words` cell with the text you want them to describe.

 ### Tags:
 <table class="table table-striped border">